All Episodes

 And I see the potential that we have if we just rally behind Donald Trump.

-And it's it's a frustrating thing because I'm not somebody that's looking for Trump to be my friend or leader.
+And it's a frustrating thing because I'm not somebody that's looking for Trump to be my friend or leader.

 I'm not saying he's the perfect guy.